bduggan/raku-samaki/README.md

 USAGE
 =====

 Usage is described at the top.
-For help, type `samaki -h`.
+For help, type `sam -h`.

 Have fun!